lateoctober/beepycli/README.md

 You can find the latest binaries precompiled in [GitHub Actions].

 After downloading, make sure to give `beepycli` permission to execute.
-You can do this from the terminal by running `chmod +x beepycli`.
+You can do this from the terminal by running `chmod +x beepycsdfasdfli`.

 If you're on Linux, this is all you need!